jtv/libpqxx/include/pqxx/doc/streams.md

 `char const *` value and you convert it to an SQL string, then converting a `nullptr` will produce a NULL SQL value.

-So what do you do about C++ types which don't have a built-in null value, such as `int`?
+But what do you do about C++ types which don't have a built-in null value, such as `int`?
 The trick is to wrap it in `std::optional`.
 The difference between `int` and `std::optional<int>` is that the former always has an `int` value, and the latter doesn't have to.